progval/Limnoria/plugins/Misc/README.rst

 .. _conf-supybot.plugins.Misc.customHelpString:

 supybot.plugins.Misc.customHelpString
   This config variable defaults to "", is not network-specific, and is  not channel-specific.

   Sets a custom help string, displayed when the 'help' command is called without arguments.

+.. _conf-supybot.plugins.Misc.last:

+supybot.plugins.Misc.last
+  This is a group of:

+  .. _conf-supybot.plugins.Misc.last.nested:

+  supybot.plugins.Misc.last.nested
+    This is a group of:

+    .. _conf-supybot.plugins.Misc.last.nested.includeNick:

+    supybot.plugins.Misc.last.nested.includeNick
+      This config variable defaults to "False", is network-specific, and is  channel-specific.

+      Determines whether or not the nick will be included in the output of last when it is part of a nested command

+    .. _conf-supybot.plugins.Misc.last.nested.includeTimestamp:

+    supybot.plugins.Misc.last.nested.includeTimestamp
+      This config variable defaults to "False", is network-specific, and is  channel-specific.

+      Determines whether or not the timestamp will be included in the output of last when it is part of a nested command

 .. _conf-supybot.plugins.Misc.listPrivatePlugins:

 supybot.plugins.Misc.listPrivatePlugins
   This config variable defaults to "False", is not network-specific, and is  not channel-specific.